ion-moni/Lab_API/README.md

 This project requires Docker installation along with downloaded git repository from GitHub.
 To view the files inside repository, please select "master" branch.

-Build docker image using "Dockerfile" using below command:
+Build docker image using "Dockerfile" using command: docker build -t <image-name> .

-[Run command from same directory as Dockerfile]
+[Note: Run command from same directory as Dockerfile]

-    docker build -t <image-name> .
-Check created image
-    docker images
+Command to check created image: docker images

-Run container
-    docker run -it <image-name> /bin/sh
+Command to Run container: docker run -it <image-name> /bin/sh

-Check running container
-    docker ps
+Command to check running container: docker ps

-Start and run the service per "docker-compose.yml" file.
+Start and run the service per "docker-compose.yml" file: docker compose up

-[Run command from the same directory as file 'docker-compose.yml']
+[Note: Run command from the same directory as file 'docker-compose.yml']
-    docker compose up

-use "ls" command to see the files
+Use "ls" command to see the files

-Run Python script using
-    python assignmentAPI.py
+Command to run Python script: python assignmentAPI.py